 Everest has one of the harshest climates in the world.
 How wouldn’t it be, with unimaginable altitude and all you see is glaciers and snowy mountains?
 Above 5,300 meters the mountains are capped with snow and ice all year round.
 Violent storms with strong winds are common.
 If you ever dream of Everest Base Camp and Everest Expedition you should always wear protective gear as required.

-The warmest temperature ever recorded on the summit of Everest is -20°C. People who head for Everest Expedition must wear specially-designed warm clothes to prevent exposure and frostbite as well as goggles to prevent snow blindness.
+The warmest temperature ever recorded on the summit of Everest is -20°C. People who head for the Everest Expedition must wear specially designed warm clothes to prevent exposure and frostbite as well as goggles to prevent snow blindness.
 Sometimes the weather can be challenging and deadly.

 Everest's climate is one of the extremes.
 The temperature can drop up to -60°C. Cold is still acceptable with the essential equipment and gears.
 Another harsh challenge of Everest is hurricane-force wind.
 The highest wind force recorded is 285 km/h.
 Somehow, the wind stays calm in May and that is the month every climber tries to summit Everest.